 How Syndicate Economics Work: Investor Fees, Carry, and Lead Upside

-Understand a clear breakdown of the economics of a syndicate from both investor and lead points of view.
-Know about fees, carry, and deal structure of syndicate mode
+Understand a clear breakdown of the syndicate economics of a syndicate from both investor and lead points of view.
+Know about syndicate fees, carry, deal structure, and even how much does a syndicate make across different deal sizes in the syndicate model.

 Syndicates & Angel Networks